Vladimir Alexeyevich Kornilov: Battle against the Pervaz-ı Bahrî

 The Russian Black Fleet was split into two squadrons.
 One of which went to Kornilov and the other to Pavel Nakhimov.
 Alexander Sergeyevich Menshikov tasked Kornilov to attack any Ottoman ship.
-He then patrol the Black Sea.
+He then patroled the Black Sea.
 After this patrol he sent most of his squadron back on Sevastopol.
 With himself staying in the Vladimir.

 On November 17, 1853, with his flag hoisted aboard the 11-gun steam frigate Vladimir (commanded by Lieutenant-Commander Grigory I. Butakov) met a 19-gun Turkish vessel, Pervaz-ı Bahrî, when they were cruising close to Penderakli.
 Kornilov gave the order of engaging the enemy and Vladimir joined battle against Pervaz-Bahri.
 The Ottoman ship had no bow and stern artillery, so every time it employed its side artillery, Butakov manoeuvred to rake its stern.
 Considering that the battle was taking too long, Kornilov gave the order to speed the sinking of the enemy.
 Cpt.
 Butakov ordered to speed up the ship and approaching the enemy to around 100 m, fired canister rounds from all his side guns.
 Pervaz-Bahri had suffered heavy casualties in the three-hour-long battle and hauled its flag.
 The ship was transported to Sevastopol where it was commissioned into the Russian Navy as Kornilov.
 The battle resulted in 22 dead Ottoman Sailors, including the commander Said Pasha and another 18 wounded.
 Meanwhile, the Russians had two dead, and two others were injured.